 Mickleburgh learnt much of his cricket playing for Horsford CC where the senior pros, Paul Newman, the ex-Derbyshire player, and Chris Brown from Lancashire, helped nurture him.
 He came through the Essex academy, playing Minor Counties cricket with Norfolk, and made his first-team debut in September 2007 in the Twenty20 Floodlit Cup.
 He was awarded a full-time professional contract the following year and made a half-century on Championship debut in August 2008.
-Injuries meant he only made a handful of appearances in 2009, but Mickleburgh had developed enough to be part of England's Under-19 set-up and was also part of the England performance squad over the winter of 2009-10.
+He developed enough to be part of England's Under-19 set-up and was also included in the England performance squad over the winter of 2009-10.

 A two-division structure will give the format the shake-up it needs.
 It's important for fans of the traditional game to embrace change